Venous malformations clinical outcomes

 When asked about their overall level of satisfaction with the OT compression garment service at GOSH, 100% of patients who participated in the survey reported that they were very satisfied.

-This information was published in September 2022.
+This information was published in September 2022, and will be updated every three years.